Ready for a delicious pomegranate pistachio chia pudding? This will be the tastiest chia seed pudding you’ve ever had!

 I love this time of year for many reasons.
-Having grown up in Florida, I look forward to boot and coat season even after ten-plus winters in the north.
+Having grown up in Florida, I look forward to boot-and-coat season, even after 10-plus winters in the north.

 I’m also a huge fan of all of the wonderfully nutritious and tasty in-season produce at our fingertips.
 This includes pomegranates, in season now until January.

-To make this breakfast recipe, I started with a pretty basic pomegranate chia pudding: I combined 3/4 cup milk with chia seeds and vanilla extract.
-You can also make this recipe vegan by using an alternative milk, such as unsweetened almond milk or store-bought cashew milk.
+Milk: You can easily make this recipe vegan by using an alternative milk, such as unsweetened almond milk or store-bought cashew milk.

 Here are a few variations on this pomegranate chia pudding that you can make: